Property $R_\infty$ for new classes of Artin groups: A geometric representation of Aut(A[Dn])

 We use the well-known fact that $\MM^*(\Sigma_n,\PP_n)$ acts by isometries on the curve complex $\CC=\CC(\Sigma_n,\PP_n)$ of the surface.
 This complex is Gromov-hyperbolic by the result of Masur and Minsky~\cite[Theorem~1.1]{MasMir1}, if the surface has big enough complexity, i.e.\ if $3g+p-4>0$, where $g$ denotes the genus of the surface, and $p$ the number of punctures.
 Recalling that $\Sigma_n$ has genus $g=\lfloor (n-1)/2\rfloor$, with $p=2$ for $n$ odd and $p=3$ for $n$ even, we see that the required inequality is satisfied already for $n\ge3$ and a fortiori for $n\ge6$.

 We need to prove that the action of $\ov{A[D_n]}$ on $\CC$ is non-elementary.
 By~\cite[Proposition~4.6]{MasMir1}, an element $g$ of $\MM^*(\Sigma_n,\PP_n)$ acts loxodromically on $\CC$ if and only if $g$ is pseudo-Anosov.
-It will be sufficient to produce two pseudo-Anosov elements $g,h\in\ov{A[D_n]}$, which generate a rank $2$ free group.
-To produce pseudo-Anosov elements we use Penner's construction~\cite{Penne1}, \cite[Theorem~14.4]{FarMar1}: \begin{penners} Let $A=\{\alpha_1,\dots,\alpha_n\}$ and $B=\{\beta_1,\dots,\beta_m\}$ be multicurves in a surface $\Sigma$ that together fill $\Sigma$.
+It will be sufficient to produce two pseudo-Anosov elements $g,h\in\ov{A[D_n]}$ which generate a rank $2$ free group.
+To produce pseudo-Anosov elements we use Penner's construction~\cite{Penne1}, \cite[Theorem~14.4]{FarMar1}: \begin{penners} Let $A=\{\alpha_1,\dots,\alpha_\ell\}$ and $B=\{\beta_1,\dots,\beta_m\}$ be multicurves in a surface $\Sigma$ that together fill $\Sigma$.
 Any product of positive powers of the $T_{\alpha_i}$ and negative powers of the $T_{\beta_i}$, where each $\alpha_i$ and each $\beta_i$ appear at least once, is pseudo-Anosov. \end{penners} Recall that a collection of curves \emph{fills} a surface $\Sigma$, if the surface obtained from $\Sigma$ by cutting along all the curves from the collection, is a disjoint union of disks and once-punctured disks.

-To choose multicurves $A$ and $B$ for application of Penner's Construction in the surface $(\Sigma_n,\PP_n)$ we notice that the family of circles $\{c_i\}_{i=1}^n$ in Figure~\ref{fig:sigma} cuts the surface $\Sigma_n$ into $2$ or $3$ once-punctured disks.
+To choose multicurves $A$ and $B$ for application of Penner's Construction in the surface $(\Sigma_n,\PP_n)$ we notice that the family of circles $\{c_i\}_{i=1}^n$ in Figure~\ref{fig:sigma} cuts the surface $\Sigma_n$ into two or three once-punctured disks, i.e.\ it fills the surface $\Sigma_n$.
 This allows us to set:

-Next we introduce elements
+Next, we introduce elements

 and set